Orange-OpenSource/elpaaso-sandbox-service/README.md

 ### Integration Tests
    * `mvn clean install -PrunITs`

+# Release
+We use [OJO](https://oss.jfrog.org).
+Thus we can use build promotion to release our component.
+  1.

+Full release process is detailed in /src/bin/release

 # Install

 Please use manifest-reference.yml as template for your CF CLI manifest file.